Metastability for the contact process on the preferential attachment graph: Preliminaries

 Now we introduce some notation.
 We call $\pn$ a probability measure on a space in which the random graph $G_n$ is defined together with the contact process.
 Since we will fix $\lambda$, we omit it in the notation.
 We also call $\mathbb{P}$ a probability measure on a space in which the P\'olya-point graph as well as the contact process are defined.

 We denote the indicator function of a set $A$ by ${\bf 1}(A)$.
 For any vertices $v $ and $w$ we write $v \sim w$ if there is an edge between them (in which case we say that they are neighbors or connected), and $v \not \sim w$ otherwise.
-We call size of $G$ the cardinality of its set of vertices, and we denote it by $|G|$.
+We denote by $|G|$ the order of $G$.

 A graph in which all vertices have degree one, except one which is connected to all the others is called a {\bf star graph}.
 The only vertex with degree larger than one is called the center of the star graph, or central vertex.